-In this section, we address some common questions related to what to wear for no-gi Brazilian Jiu-Jitsu, providing you with a better understanding of the clothing and gear needed for this dynamic martial art.
+In this section, we address some common questions related to What to wear for no gi BJJ, providing you with a better understanding of the clothing and gear needed for this dynamic martial art.

 Q1.
 What is the main difference between no-gi and traditional gi BJJ attire?

 A: In traditional gi BJJ, practitioners wear a kimono-like uniform, while in no-gi BJJ, the attire is specifically designed for the absence of the gi.
 No-gi gear includes shorts, rash guards, and sometimes spats or compression pants.
 This specialized clothing offers freedom of movement, grip, and protection while minimizing skin-to-skin contact with training partners.